university-of-york/uoy-design-patterns/src/pages/205-blockquotes.md

 ### Default blockquotes

 <script>
-component("blockquote", { "content": "Lorem ipsum Excepteur proident ut esse Ut sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum."})
+component("blockquote", { "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries."})
-+component("blockquote", { "content": "Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.", "cite": "Voltaire"})
++component("blockquote", { "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.", "cite": "Dr. Rob Davis<br>Department of Computer Science"})
-+component("blockquote", { "content": "Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.", "cite": "Voltaire", "image": "http://lorempixel.com/120/120/people/6"})
++component("blockquote", { "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.", "cite": "Dr. Rob Davis<br>Department of Computer Science", "image": "/media/rob.jpg"})
-+component("blockquote", { "content": "Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.", "cite": "Voltaire", "image": "http://lorempixel.com/120/120/people/7", "imagefloat":"left"});
++component("blockquote", { "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.", "cite": "Dr. Rob Davis<br>Department of Computer Science", "image": "/media/rob.jpg", "imagefloat":"left"});
 </script>

 ### Pull quote-style blockquotes

 <script>
-component("blockquote", { "type": "pull-quote", "content": "Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum."});
+component("blockquote", { "type": "pull-quote", "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries."})+ component("blockquote", { "type": "pull-quote", "content": "It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.", "cite":"Dr. Rob Davis<br>Department of Computer Science"});
 </script>

 ### Image blockquotes

 <script>
-component("blockquote", { "type": "image-quote", "content": "<p>Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>"})
+component("blockquote", { "type": "image-quote", "content": "<p>It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>"})
-+component("blockquote", { "type": "image-quote", "content": "<p>Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Woody Allen"})
++component("blockquote", { "type": "image-quote", "content": "<p>It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Dr. Rob Davis<br>Department of Computer Science"})
-+component("blockquote", { "type": "image-quote", "content": "<p>Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Woody Allen", "image": "http://lorempixel.com/120/120/people/8"})
++component("blockquote", { "type": "image-quote", "content": "<p>It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Dr. Rob Davis<br>Department of Computer Science", "image": "/media/rob.jpg"})
-+component("blockquote", { "type": "image-quote", "content": "<p>Lorem ipsum excepteur proident ut esse sit ullamco voluptate commodo nostrud amet culpa sint ullamco cillum.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Woody Allen", "image": "http://lorempixel.com/120/120/people/9", "imagefloat":"left"});
++component("blockquote", { "type": "image-quote", "content": "<p>It’s incredible to think that research carried out at York has gone on to have such a major impact in one of the world’s biggest manufacturing industries.</p><p>Mollit sit ut id culpa adipisicing voluptate ut veniam deserunt ad veniam ullamco quis.</p>", "cite": "Dr. Rob Davis<br>Department of Computer Science", "image": "/media/rob.jpg", "imagefloat":"left"});
 </script>